Why Haven’t I Heard of FPCD?

 “I am an avid sports fan and cross fitter.
 During the course of playing and watching sports I would hear about hip injuries causing young people to need hip replacement surgery, which would effectively end their sports career and severely limit their ability to work out.
 Most often this was caused by avascular necrosis of the hip (AVN).
 So I learned what I could about AVN of the hip and how to treat it.”- Adam Saad, MD, FACS

-To see if you are a candidate for the avascular necrosis program at the Institute for Advanced Reconstruction, please fill out the patient contact form.
+To see if you are a candidate for the avascular necrosis program at the Institute for Advanced Reconstruction, please fill out the patient appointment form.

 - Use of the medial femoral condyle vascularized bone flap in traumatic avascular necrosis of the navicular: a case report.
 Holm J1, Vangelisti G, Remmers J. J Foot Ankle Surg.2012 Jul-Aug;51(4):494-500. doi: 10.1053/j.jfas.2012.04.012.

 - The use of free vascularized corticoperiosteal grafts from the femur in the treatment of scaphoid non-union.
 Doi, K., Hattori, Y. Orthop Clin North Am.
 2007;38:87–94.